Why This Guide?

 - Check

-$SYS/Coreflux/Command/Outputfor error messages - Ensure proper indentation in your LoT script (use consistent tabs or spaces)
+$SYS/Coreflux/Command/Outputfor error messages - Ensure proper indentation in your LoT action (use consistent tabs or spaces)

 - Confirm the action appears in